Select a term:

 Brian Jeffers bjeffers@tbp

 Hello!
-I'm a second year BioE major.
-I enjoy puzzles, board games, and food.
+I'm a second year, premed, BioE major.
+I enjoy eating food, board games, sleeping for more than 4 hrs (if I ever get the chance to), overly stressing about classes/the future/etc., and solving puzzles.
 Come say hi!

 Fayyaz Ahamed fahamed@tbp